Preparing Your House to Sell in Summer

 Why?
 Because March is the ideal time to get your house in shape for sale.
 You have time to make minor repairs and upgrades, plus these late winter days that keep us indoors are perfect for conquering clutter.
-You’ll also be able to harness the return of spring to enhance your home’s curb appeal.
+You’ll also be able to harness the return of spring to enhance your home’s curb appeal and online listing — both of which are critical to attracting potential buyers.
+By using the guidelines below you can positively impact the listing price of your home.

 Where Should You Start?

 I’m a certified professional home stager who has helped bring in full asking price on listings ranging from $150K to $3.5M.
-Over the years, I’ve pinpointed five steps every homeowner must take when preparing their home for sale:
+Over the years, I’ve pinpointed five ideal steps every homeowner should consider in their selling process:

 Start now and when your summer listing date comes around, your home will be ready to capture a buyer’s attention and net you top dollar.

-All of the following steps are things most homeowners can complete themselves, but if the whole thing feels too overwhelming, consider hiring a home stager like me in your area.
+All of the following steps are things most homeowners can complete themselves, but if any of them feel too overwhelming, consider hiring a home stager like me.
 A good home stager will see to every step on this list so you can have the smoothest — and most successful — home sale possible.

 Here’s what to do:

-Walk through every room of your house — with a buyer’s eye
+Walk through every room of your house as if you were doing a home inspection

 Take note of every minor repair you notice

 With your list in hand, highlight everything you feel you can do yourself.
 For the tougher tasks, start looking for pros who can handle the rest.
 Sites like Houzz offer reviews and ratings for home professionals in your area.
 You can also check with your local realtor’s association for suggestions.
-A Google search can be helpful, just keep in mind, top search results are just as often a product of good marketing as they are of good service.
+A Google search can be helpful but just keep in mind; top search results are just as often a product of good marketing as they are of good service, so pay attention to things like websites, testimonials, ratings, and professional standards like licensing.
 Be sure to get a couple of estimates before deciding who to work with.

 After repairs, look into making a few simple upgrades that buyers will love.
 Hands down, the easiest upgrade you can make that will have the highest impact is paint color.